hyperledger/iroha-2-docs/src/guide/python.md

 ## 1. Iroha 2 Client Setup

-There are two versions of Iroha python to choose from.
+There are two versions of Iroha Python to choose from.
 In theory, the Iroha 1 version of Iroha Python (that also has the best documentation) should be compatible with an Iroha 2 deployment.

 Thus we should build and install the Iroha 2 compatible version of Iroha-python, using (for now) its GitHub repository.

-Let's create a separate folder for Iroha python and clone its GitHub repository into it.
+Let's create a separate folder for Iroha Python and clone its GitHub repository into it:

 ```bash
 cd ~/Git/
 git clone https://github.com/hyperledger/iroha-python/tree/iroha2
 ```

-We need the `iroha2` branch
+We need the `iroha2` branch:

 ```bash
 cd ~/Git/iroha-python
 git checkout iroha2
 ```

-Iroha Python is written in Rust, using the PyO3 library.
-Thus, unlike most python packages, you must build it first.
+Iroha Python is written in Rust using the PyO3 library.
+Thus, unlike most Python packages, you must build it first:

 ```bash
 pip install maturin
 maturin build
 ```

-After the build is complete, you may then install it into your system.
+After the build is complete, install it into your system:

 ```bash
 pip install ./target/wheels/iroha_python-*.whl